topfreegames/mqttbot/README.md

 Run `make deps` and `make build`

-You also need to have access to running instances of elasticsearch, Redis and a mosquitto server running with the auth plugin (jpmens/mosquitto-auth-plug).
+You also need to have access to running instances of elasticsearch, Redis and a mosquitto server (auth plugin (jpmens/mosquitto-auth-plug) is supported).

 The suggestion to run elasticsearch locally is to run it inside docker.
 You can run the container executing `docker run -p 9200:9200 -p 9300:9300 elasticsearch`